jp1689/CharmingKitten/README.md

 # CharmingKitten
-Exposing CharmingKitten's malicious activity for IRGC-IO devision Counterintelligence devision (1500)
+Exposing CharmingKitten's malicious activity for IRGC-IO division Counterintelligence division (1500)

 Today, we begin exposing the Iranian APT affiliated with the Counterintelligence Division (Unit 1500) of the IRGC-IO, known as **Charming Kitten**.